Dynamical Clustering Interrupts Motility Induced Phase Separation in Chiral Active Brownian Particles: Introduction

-Active matter can spontaneously form structures not restricted by equilibrium thermodynamics, as they keep dissipating energy and break the time-reversal symmetry locally.
-For exmaple, the motility-induced phase separation (MIPS) resulted from the combination of self-propulsion and steric repulsion is impossible in equilibrium without cohesive interactions.
-The physics of MIPS has been well captured by linear swimmer models like active Brownian particles (ABPs) \cite{PhysRevLett.108.235702, PhysRevLett.110.055701}, run-and-tumble particles (RTPs) \cite{PhysRevLett.100.218103, Cates_2013} and active-Ornstein-Uhlenbeck particles (AOUPs) \cite{PhysRevE.103.032607}.
-The coarse graining of those microscopic linear models usually restores the detailed balance at continuum level and MIPS was mostly understood based on equilibrium-like phase separation theories~\cite{cates2015motility,ma2020,Solon_2018}.
+Active matter can spontaneously form structures not restricted by equilibrium thermodynamics, as they keep dissipating energy and break the time-reversal symmetry locally. {For example, while the gas-liquid like phase separation in equilibrium requires cohesive interactions~\cite{vdwthesis}, active colloids can undergo motility-induced phase separation (MIPS) resulting from the combination of self-propulsion and steric repulsion.} Essential physics of MIPS has been well captured by linear swimmer models like active Brownian particles (ABPs) \cite{PhysRevLett.108.235702, PhysRevLett.110.055701}, run-and-tumble particles (RTPs) \cite{PhysRevLett.100.218103, Cates_2013} and active-Ornstein-Uhlenbeck particles (AOUPs) \cite{PhysRevE.103.032607}.
+The coarse graining of those microscopic linear models usually restores the detailed balance at the continuum level and MIPS was mostly understood based on equilibrium-like phase separations~\cite{cates2015motility,ma2020,Solon_2018}.

-Despite the success of linear swimmer models in capturing physics of MIPS, they fail describing the commonly observed chiral swimmers.
-A variety of biological microorganisms exhibit circular and helical trajectories swimming near surface or in chemical gradients \cite{bohmer2005ca2+, taktikos2011modeling}, including bacteria \cite{diluzio2005escherichia, di2011swimming}, sperm cells, and some alga \cite{martinez2012differential}.
+Despite the success of linear swimmer models in capturing the essential physics of MIPS, they fail in describing the commonly observed chiral swimmers.
+Many biological microorganisms swim in circular and helical trajectories near surface or in chemical gradients \cite{bohmer2005ca2+, taktikos2011modeling}, including bacteria \cite{diluzio2005escherichia, di2011swimming}, sperm cells, and some alga \cite{martinez2012differential}.
 Those chiral swimming patterns play an important role in surface selection, attachment and forming microcolonies of microorganism \cite{utada2014vibrio}.
 It is also convenient to design synthetic circle swimmers by asymmetric shape \cite{gibbs2009design, gibbs2011geometrically, kummel2013circular}, mass distribution \cite{campbell2017helical}, catalysis coating \cite{archer2015glancing}, to control the radius and frequency of circular trajectories.
-Individually, these chiral swimmers exhibit intriguing phenomenon like gravitaxis \cite{ten2014gravitaxis}, abnormal transportation \cite{ManoE2580, C8SM02030B, RevModPhys2016}, etc.
+Individually, these chiral swimmers exhibit intriguing phenomena like gravitaxis \cite{ten2014gravitaxis}, abnormal transportation \cite{ManoE2580, C8SM02030B, RevModPhys2016}, etc.